 There is not a day that goes by where a colleague, a friend or family member don't complain they’re either exhausted, lacking sleep or too tired to function.
 I too am guilty of that!
 Unfortunately, most Canadian run on low-to-empty; and need to pump the brakes on this bad habit we call routine.
 To lead a healthier you this 2019, we need to satisfy 3 fundamentals - nutrition, physical activity and sleep.
 These 3 key factors along with weight and stress management all make up a healthy way to start the new year and lay an excellent groundwork for the rest of the year.
 Continue reading to learn why sleep should be the first area you concentrate on.

 Quality and regularity

-While the number of hours are important, so is the quality.
+While the number of hours is important, so is the quality.
 What you eat and your sleep environment can diminish your sleep quality.
 Avoid heavy, hard to digest foods and sugary drinks (including alcohol) in the evening.
-Remove or limit common sleep distractions like tvs, devices, bright and even hot sleeping environment.
+Remove or limit common sleep distractions like TVs, devices, bright and even hot sleeping environment.

 Sleep and your body

 Healthy sleep keeps your body running like a well-oiled machine.
 Proper sleep aids the body to maintain healthy body weight, contributes a strong immune system to fight disease and infections such as colds or Type 2 diabetes.
 Sleep also promotes cellular repair, increases physical performance, reaction time and personal safety keeping you alert to react to your surroundings.

 Those who prioritize sleep health can make better decisions, are more resilient to emotional rollercoasters, mood swings and have better coping mechanisms.
 Those lacking quality sleep are prone to feelings of anxiety and depression.